SATQuest: A Verifier for Logical Reasoning Evaluation and Reinforcement Fine-Tuning of LLMs: SATQuest Challenge Design

 \item \Qdualstory~(AND semantics, cookie day scenario): Presents the negated form—"Alice will be unhappy only if..." —turning OR into AND and requiring semantic tracking.\\ \emph{Example:} \emph{"Alice will be unhappy only if she is served \underline{crunchy choco} (\(x_1\)), \underline{chewy vanilla} (\(\lnot x_2\)), and \underline{crunchy peanut} (\(x_3\)).''} \end{itemize}

 \Qmath is common in training data and accessible to math-tuned LLMs, whereas \Qdimacs is a compact, noise-free, machine-readable format that tests a model's ability to interpret raw clause structures.
-It is specifically designed for evaluating LLMs without relying on mathematical training. \Qstory and \Qdualstory introduce narrative elements that add informational noise and require the model to translate natural-language logical structures into formal logic before reasoning.
+We adopt it specifically to evaluate whether LLMs can interpret raw clause structures without relying on mathematical training. \Qstory and \Qdualstory introduce narrative elements that add informational noise and require the model to translate natural-language logical structures into formal logic before reasoning.
+The deterministic CNF$\to$narrative conversion maps variables to cookie names (from a predefined pool), positive/negative literals to ``crunchy''/``chewy'' variants, and clauses to individual friend preferences; the complete mapping procedure with pseudocode is given in \cref{app:cnf-to-narrative}.

 \paragraph{Answer Verification.} Prior logical reasoning benchmarks (e.g., \citep{lin2025zebralogicscalinglimitsllms, xie2024memorization, mondorf-plank-2024-liar}) typically require LLMs to produce \texttt{JSON} outputs, choose from preset options, or use complex extraction—methods that hinder automation and scalability despite reduced manual overhead.
-Moreover, multiple-choice formats can significantly alter the true difficulty of problems, as the complexity of \Psatsp differs fundamentally from SAT verification. \ours simplifies evaluation by instructing LLMs to output binary strings—1 bit for \Psatdp, n bits for \Psatsp/\Pmaxsat, and m bits for \Pmcs/\Pmus.
+Moreover, multiple-choice formats can significantly alter the true difficulty of problems, as the complexity of \Psatsp differs fundamentally from SAT verification. \ours uses a unified binary-string output format—1 bit for \Psatdp, n bits for \Psatsp/\Pmaxsat, and m bits for \Pmcs/\Pmus—to ensure consistency across tasks and to control for variation in the output schema.
 These strings are extracted using regex and checked against CNF constraints via PySAT, allowing for multiple valid answers.
 A known limitation is that long binary outputs may challenge smaller models' ability to adhere to the expected format.
 To shed light on this, \cref{fig:heatmaps_format} presents format correctness statistics for mainstream models evaluated.
 For the complete prompt and detailed output format instructions, refer to \cref{app:prompt-details}.
 The \ours Pipeline and Quickstart are illustrated in \cref{fig:pipeline}.